This user has not added any information to their profile yet.

 Heather is trained in the social sciences.
 She holds a Ph.D. in Philanthropic Studies from the Indiana University Lilly Family School of Philanthropy, an M.S. in Social Service Administration from the University of Chicago, and a B.S.
 Public Relations from the University of Tennessee at Knoxville.
 She earned her Certified Fund Raising Executive (CFRE) designation in 2008 and her Chartered Advisor in Philanthropy® designation in 2020.
 In addition, Heather holds graduate certificates in college teaching and fundraising management from Indiana University.

-She is an American expat living in Croatia and Portugal with her husband and their adopted terrier.
+She is an American expat living in Portugal with her husband and their adopted terrier.